MEMBER: $51.00 Save 15% by joining Wine Club

-Blue fruits, citrus flesh and wild sage spill immediately onto the palate.
+Raspberry, plum and cherry sap fruits fall immediately onto the palate.
+Complexed with game meats, graphite and some white pepper.
 A focused and mineral core has drive, vibrancy and poise.
-Fine and lacy tannins frame the complex cardamom spice and subtle fruits.
+Fine and lacey tannins frame the complex cardamom spice and subtle fruits.
 The wine has energy and lift that can only been seen in high altitude, cool climate Pinot Noir.
-This Little Hampton Pinot Noir is uncompromising in its purity and identity.

-Tea smoked duck, rare Little Hampton hare, local pine mushrooms
+Venison tataki, rare Little Hampton hare, foraged local pine mushrooms